NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 4. **Adding the Footer**

-Finally, include a footer to summarize the differences between display types:
+Finally, lets add a footer to summarize the differences between all the display types:

 ```html
 <footer class="footer">